sjspielman/datascience_for_biologists/docs/index.markdown

 layout: home
 ---

+# THIS PAGE IS CURRENTLY BEING UPDATED FOR SPRING 2021 INSTRUCTION.
+PLEASE TAKE IT ALL WITH A BIG GRAIN/HUNK OF SALT.

 This website contains all materials used in BIOL 01301 Spring 2021 at Rowan University with Dr. Spielman (`spielman <at> rowan <dot> edu`).
 This course meets remotely Tuesday and Thursday 2-3:15 pm and Wednesday 2:00-4:45 pm. **Zoom links can be found in [Canvas](https://rowan.instructure.com/).
 All grading and assignment submissions (unless otherwise stated) will be hosted on [Canvas](https://rowan.instructure.com/), but course materials will be posted on this site and/or within the [rstudio.cloud](https://rstudio.cloud) BIOL01301 workspace.**

 Open office hours (no appointment necessary) will be on Zoom every Monday 11:30 - 1:00 pm.
 One-on-one meetings are available by appointment only; please email Dr. Spielman to request a meeting *at least one week in advance* of when you'd like to schedule a meeting.